-Cross Reference: 903 Pı ublic Participation n in the School D District Approved March 1995 Reviewed April, 2016 Revised
+Cross Reference: 903 Public Participation in the School District

 COMMUNITY RESOURCE PERSONS AND VOLUNTEERS

 The board recognizes the valuable resource it has in the members of the school district community.
 When possible and in concert with the education program, members of the school district community may be asked to make presentations to the students or to assist employees in duties other than teaching.
 The school district may officially recognize the contributions made by volunteers.